How to Introduce Yourself in an Email

 |

 Whatever the reasons you want to learn how to write email introductions, you need an app that helps you get things done in a more efficient manner.
-Spike has pioneered a new way to use email.
-We’ve simplified your Inbox.
-It’s email, but as easy as chat.
-It’s Conversational Email!
-Spike lets you chat just like you do in a messaging app.
-It clears the clutter.
-It’s easier to talk.
-Conversational Email puts real conversation at the heart of your communications.
-Both in the office and out of it.
+Spike has pioneered a new way to use email by simplifying your Inbox so it’s as easy as a chat IM.
+It’s called Conversational Email, allowing you to send out formal introductory emails with the clarity of IM messages and keep all your communications in a single place.